The Divine Deathfeatured

 Either they were spooked

-by reminders of Death
+by reminders of Death,

 or they associated Her image

-with narcos, cartels
+with narcos, cartels,

-people who commit heinous crimes
+people who commit heinous crimes,

-Satan himself.
+or Satan himself.

 These differences in perspective